- How it Works

-Within the design and build aspect of lab research, biology is very different to that of synthetic organic chemistry.
-Biology is intrinsically template driven, and often utilises the endogenous cellular machinery or optimised natural enzymes to construct complex biopolymers.
-This lends itself well to a ‘programming’ or engineering biology approach, and as such numerous Bio-CAD programmes have appeared – albeit often allied to reagent providers.
-Likewise, DNA foundries have appeared which thanks to the robustness of many biological processes have allowed for the high throughput generation of libraries of biological constructs.
-In contrast, synthetic organic chemistry – the predominate technique used in small molecule drug discovery, is much more artisanal; with attempts to move this to higher throughput build cycles (e.g. through combinatorial chemistry) often just leading to restrictions in what chemical space can be explored.
-That said design tools in this space are gathering pace: the Merck KgaA acquisition of Chematica and work by Benevolent.AI being two examples, where machine learning, literature contextualisation and retrosynthesis are converging to augment the capabilities of small molecule synthetic chemists.
+Within the design and build aspect of lab research, biology is very different from that of synthetic organic chemistry.
+Biology is intrinsically template-driven and often utilizes the endogenous cellular machinery or optimized natural enzymes to construct complex biopolymers.
+This lends itself well to a ‘programming’ or engineering biology approach, and as such numerous Bio-CAD programs have appeared – albeit often allied to reagent providers.
+Likewise, DNA foundries have appeared which, thanks to the robustness of many biological processes, have allowed for the high throughput generation of libraries of biological constructs.
+In contrast, synthetic organic chemistry – the predominant technique used in small molecule drug discovery, is much more artisanal; with attempts to move this to higher throughput build cycles (e.g. through combinatorial chemistry) often just leading to restrictions in what chemical space can be explored.
+That said design tools in this space are gathering pace: the Merck KgaA acquisition of Chematica and work by Benevolent.AI are two examples where machine learning, literature contextualization, and retrosynthesis are converging to augment the capabilities of small molecule synthetic chemists.
 Outside of screening, there are also more use cases for automation in modern biology, with limited examples (e.g. flow chemistry systems) of synthetic chemistry scalable automation.

 This focus on the ‘real value blockers’ resonated with what we do at Synthace, where we focus on the actual productivity challenges to accelerating R&D e.g. setting up a complex Design of Experiments.
 The only criticism from my end of the ELRIG event would be the relentless focus on the very beginning of the biopharmaceutical value chain.
-Whilst, there is huge value to be realised from further optimising target identification, hit identification and lead generation; there also need to be a focus in on fixing the traditionally slower (and more expensive) parts of the development process such as CMC (Chemistry, Manufacturing & Control).
-Again, this is an area where Synthace operates – albeit not in small molecules!
+Whilst, there is huge value to be realised from further optimizing target identification, hit identification, and lead generation; there also needs to be a focus on fixing the traditionally slower (and more expensive) parts of the development process such as CMC (Chemistry, Manufacturing & Control).
+Again, this is an area where Synthace operates–albeit not yet in small molecules!

 The view from the Top: End Points ROI Summit

-In contrast to ELRIG, the End Points summit in London was focussed far more on the industry wide challenges of digital tools.
-From AstraZeneca, Mene Pangalos highlighted how moving towards a company wide data driven culture as exemplified by the 5R framework led to a jump in progression from candidate selection to Ph III selection from 4% up to 19% in 6 years.
-The 5R framework means the right: patient, tissue, population, safety and commercial opportunity.
-One challenge that AstraZeneca faced is the need to break down barriers – often data siloes across the organisation.
-These siloes may have come about as a result of the use of internal/external parties (e.g. CDMOs), different IT systems in different areas and backwards incompatibility of many IT systems.
-Other challenges that panellists highlighted was the challenge in finding and retaining data science talent in the biopharmaceutical industry, the over hyping of AI/ML and the need for increased usage of industry wide standards.
-Looking to the future, one audience member commented that it would be nice to see ‘tech’ focussed more on the difficult parts of the biopharmaceutical R&D value chain; such as real-world data for in world trials (potentially allowing us to miss out the Ph III completely), or in process development/CMC.
+In contrast to ELRIG, the End Points summit in London was focused far more on the industry-wide challenges of digital tools.
+From AstraZeneca, Mene Pangalos highlighted how moving towards a company-wide, data-driven culture as exemplified by the 5R framework led to a jump in progression from candidate selection to Ph III selection from 4% up to 19% in 6 years.
+The 5R framework means the right: patient, tissue, population, safety, and commercial opportunity.
+One challenge that AstraZeneca faced is the need to break down barriers – often data siloes across the organization.
+These siloes may have come about as a result of the use of internal/external parties (e.g. CDMOs), different IT systems in different areas, and backward incompatibility of many IT systems.
+Other challenges that panelists highlighted were the challenges of finding and retaining data science talent in the biopharmaceutical industry, the overhyping of AI/ML, and the need for increased usage of industry-wide standards.
+Looking to the future, one audience member commented that it would be nice to see ‘tech’ focussed more on the difficult parts of the biopharmaceutical R&D value chain; such as real-world data for in-world trials (potentially allowing us to miss out the Ph III completely), or in process development/CMC.

 Despite the two events being very different there is a growing consensus across the industry, both at the lab and executive levels, around the tangible benefits of digital technologies such as AI and automation.
 If I had to say where the next value inflection will be for the industry I would suggest: